Thursday, June 09, 2016

 NIGERIAN AUTHORS: THEIR TRIALS AND CHALLENGES

 Nigerian authors face more than rejection… they face many issues and obstacles preventing them from selling or getting their works published.
-Professor Chinua Achebe’s 1958 debut novel Things Fall Apart paved the way for many African authors whose works got published under the Heinemann African Series.
+Professor Chinua Achebe’s 1958 debut novel Things Fall Apart paved the way for many African authors whose works were published under the Heinemann African Series.
 Yet, what most people don’t know is that Professor Achebe’s path to getting his book published wasn’t a smooth one.
-For several months he received no feedback from the London typing service company who was supposed to send him a type written copy after he submitted the only handwritten copy of his future masterpiece.
-His boss from NBS radio, Angela Beattie (who travelled to London for her annual leave) visited the company at his request and found it abandoned at the corner of an office.
-Even after Ms. Beattie’s intervention, it was still a hard road for Achebe.
-Many publishers rejected it because according to them, fiction from African writers don’t have ‘marketing potential’.
-But as fate would have it, it was finally accepted by Heinemann and Chinua Achebe made his triumphant debut.
+For several months, he received no feedback from the London typing service company, which was supposed to send him a typewritten copy after he submitted the only handwritten copy of his future masterpiece.
+His boss from NBS radio, Angela Beattie (who travelled to London for her annual leave), visited the company at his request and found it abandoned at the corner of an office.
+Even after Ms Beattie’s intervention, it was still a hard road for Achebe.
+Many publishers rejected it because, according to them, fiction from African writers doesn’t have ‘marketing potential’.
+But as fate would have it, it was finally accepted by Heinemann, and Chinua Achebe made his triumphant debut.
 Today, his signature novel still sells millions of copies, translated into several languages and used in schools.
 Yet, one would wonder if Professor Achebe would have gotten Things Fall Apart and his subsequent books published if he had gone to a Nigerian publisher.
 He had a literary agent who had the task of taking it to several publishers until it was accepted.
 Even so, he was initially met with scepticism and ridicule when he began promoting it in Nigeria.
-Other Nigerian authors came after him; Cyprian Ekwensi (Jagua Nana, People of the City), Flora Nwapa (Efuru, Idu), Elechi Amadi (The Concubine, The Great Ponds, The Slave), Buchi Emecheta (In the Ditch, The Joys of Motherhood, Second Class Citizen) etc.
+Other Nigerian authors came after him: Cyprian Ekwensi (Jagua Nana, People of the City), Flora Nwapa (Efuru, Idu), Elechi Amadi (The Concubine, The Great Ponds, The Slave), Buchi Emecheta (In the Ditch, The Joys of Motherhood, Second Class Citizen), etc.

-The difficulties Nigerian authors face these days are several- from the harsh economy to lack to literary agents, from picky publishers to piracy, from readers who prefer foreign books to low or unpaid royalties.
-Established publishers like Macmillan long discontinued the publishing and printing of novels and now focus more on publishing text books to be used in schools.
+The difficulties Nigerian authors face these days are several- from the harsh economy to a lack of literary agents, from picky publishers to piracy, from readers who prefer foreign books to low or unpaid royalties.
+Established publishers like Macmillan long discontinued the publishing and printing of novels and now focus more on publishing textbooks to be used in schools.
 Other publishers simply refuse to give most Nigerian authors a chance unless they happen to have connections.
-Even so, it may take ages- like a year or more- before the book is actually published and then they would have to wait longer for their royalties to be paid, as the books have to be successfully sold first, or so they are told.
+Even so, it may take ages- like a year or more- before the book is actually published, and then they would have to wait longer for their royalties to be paid, as the books have to be successfully sold first, or so they are told.

 Cyril Warmhoney, a novelist and poet, also spoke of his experience and the challenges Nigerian authors face these days.
-“Many Nigerian authors now use the English version of their native names or abbreviate their surnames to look like foreign ones, so as to attract patronage.
-Many of us try to self publish in order to showcase our gifts.
-Unfortunately, many marketers don’t accept local authors as well as self published ones.
+“Many Nigerian authors now use the English version of their native names or abbreviate their surnames to look like foreign ones, to attract patronage.
+Many of us try to self-publish to showcase our gifts.
+Unfortunately, many marketers don’t accept local authors as well as self-published ones.
 These include organisers of both National and International writing contests.
 In all these, the local author comes out as a loser.
-I have written 60 books, fiction and non-fiction, drama, poetry and motivationals.
+I have written 60 books, fiction and non-fiction, drama, poetry and motivational.
 I could only publish very few due to financial constraints.
 Let me tell you some of the major challenges of our authors in this country.
-Financial constrains; he can’t publish because of poor economy.
+Financial constraints; he can’t publish because of the poor economy.
 Nigerians believe our authors have nothing upstairs, so they don’t give us a chance.
 No market for books.
-Little or nothing paid to authors.
+Little or nothing is paid to authors.
 Piracy is uncontrolled.
 No libraries for research.
 No means of advertising.
 Poor government patronage.
 We are simply hungry authors in this country.”

-Another writer, Lola Leigh said, “We writers say we write for the love of writing but we have to look at the practical side also, making actual money from our work.
+Another writer, Lola Leigh, said, “We writers say we write for the love of writing, but we have to look at the practical side also, making actual money from our work.
 We don’t have literary agents here; they approach the publishers and negotiate royalties and all that.
 We are pretty much on our own here and are the worse for it.
-And also there’s the piracy issue, how are we expected to be motivated to write and put ourselves out there when there are thieves ripping us off by making cheap and inferior copies of our sweat?
+And also, there’s the piracy issue.
+How are we expected to be motivated to write and put ourselves out there when thieves are ripping us off by making cheap and inferior copies of our sweat?
 It is really bad.”

-Unless these issues are addressed, the future of writers in Nigeria is very bleak indeed and Nigerian Literature itself may be in the danger of basking in past glory.
+Unless these issues are addressed, the future of writers in Nigeria is very bleak indeed, and Nigerian Literature itself may be in danger of basking in past glory.

 No comments: